ReneBA1999/CapstoneProject1/README.md

 # CapstoneProject1Nav

-Web project, that consists of a few pages which includes a home page, registration page, login page, products page, and a checkout page.
+This is my shoe web project, it consists of a few pages which includes a home page, registration page, login page, products page, and a checkout page.

 # Home